40

 • IV Pause Only (Grey): Subject to immigrant visa processing pause effective Jan 21, 2026 (212(a)(4) presumption) but NOT subject to travel ban or domestic USCIS hold.
 NIVs still available.

-• Unaffected (White): No travel ban, IV pause, or consular disruption.
+• Unaffected (White): No travel ban, IV pause, consular disruption, or public health entry suspension.

 Partial Suspension Notes: